Preserving wildlife populations

-Severn Wildlife rescue take on a variety of species including birds, bats, reptiles and dormice.
+Severn Wildlife Rescue specialises in bats, but does on occasion take on small mammals, hedgehogs, reptiles and dormice.
 These animals are cared for by our fantastic group of experienced wildlife rehabilitators who nurture them back to release them back into the wild.

 We also run fundraising events to raise awareness and educate the public about wildlife.
 From adults to young children, we aim to inspire the next generation to do better than us and save our wildlife.